damonitor/damo/USAGE.md

 monitoring results but also some additional information can make it more powerful.
-Status of DAMON, memory footages, CPU usage, and hot code paths of system and processes could be such example.  `damo` provides two commands for retrieving such data as snapshots or record of full snapshots, and visualizing those.
+Status of DAMON, memory footages, CPU usage, and hot code paths of system and processes could be such example.  `damo` provides two commands for retrieving such data as snapshots and save as record files, and visualizing those.

 `damo record`